ISM Services and Composite Measures

 50–55Moderate expansion

-Below 48Services contraction (rare)
+Below 48Services contraction (rare and significant)

 • Services PMI has spent less than 10% of its history below 50